monzee/shiv/README.md

 `AndroidViewModel`s are view models that have a constructor dependency on an `Application`.
 The view model can then build other objects that need an application context (e.g. anything that needs file IO).
-If you really need an application, you can bind it to the dagger graph via `@BindsInstance` in a (sub)component factory/builder and it will be provided to your view model constructor.
+If you really need an application, you can bind it to the Dagger graph via `@BindsInstance` in a (sub)component factory/builder and it will be provided to your view model constructor.
 You probably don't need an `Application` though but a service that depends on `Context`.
 For clarity, it's best to depend directly on that service instead.